moq-wg/moq-transport/draft-lcurley-warp.md

 ## ANNOUNCE {#message-announce}

 The publisher advertises the tracks via the `ANNOUNCE` control message.
-The `ANNOUNCE` message sets up authorization for tracks that the publisher intends to publish media with.
+The `ANNOUNCE` message provides for the relays to discover tracks being published, enable appropriate routing for serving subscriptions and set up authorization for tracks that the publisher intends to publish media with.
 The receiver can then SUBSCRIBE to the advertised tracks.

 ~~~
 ANNOUNCE Message {